Nassau County Preliminary Conference.

 Request for Judicial Intervention (RJI)

-Places the case before an assigned IAS justice and triggers the preliminary conference
+Places the case before an assigned IAS justice and, with a Request for a Preliminary Conference, triggers the PC

 Preliminary Conference (PC)